Karl Moore (fighter): Bellator MMA

 Moore signed a contract with Bellator MMA, and made his promotional debut on September 27, 2019, at Bellator 227 against Lee Chadwick.
 He won the fight by split decision.

 Moore faced Karl Albrektsson on September 23, 2022, at Bellator 285.
 He won the fight via face crank submission in the second round.

 Moore faced Maciej Różański on February 25, 2023, at Bellator 291.
 He won the fight by unanimous decision.

 Moore faced Alex Polizzi on June 16, 2023, at Bellator 297.
 He won the bout by unanimous decision.

 After Vadim Nemkov vacated the Light Heavyweight title, Moore faced Corey Anderson on March 22, 2024, at Bellator Champions Series 1 for the vacant Bellator Light Heavyweight World Championship.
 He lost the bout via unanimous decision, getting dominated in the wrestling throughout the bout.

 Professional Fighters League

 On March 4, 2025, the promotion officially revealed that Moore will join the 2025 PFL Light Heavyweight Tournament.

 In the quarterfinal, Moore faced Antônio Carlos Júnior on May 1, 2025, at PFL 4.
 He lost the fight by split decision.

-On April 30, 2025 it was announced that Santos had tested positive for recombinant erythropoietin (rEPO) as the result of an out-of-competition sample collected on April 9, 2025.
+On April 30, 2025 it was announced that Moore had tested positive for recombinant erythropoietin (rEPO) as the result of an out-of-competition sample collected on April 9, 2025.
 USADA gave him a 1 year suspension that began on April 9th.
 It was also announced that Moore had been released from the promotion prior to the suspension.